jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 ```

 If we refresh the page now, we’ll actually see the reasonable output
-of 'Created a few seconds ago'.
+of ‘Created a few seconds ago’.
 This is because our view’s value is
 not defined and `moment(undefined)` creates a moment object for the
 current time.